Bachelor of Science in Nursing

 Prepare yourself for the challenges and rewards of the nursing profession.
 The BScN program gives you the technical knowledge, human understanding and practical skills to administer responsible and client-centered care as a registered nurse (RN) in a variety of health care practice agencies (institutional, community and international) and with people who have a variety of health concerns.

 Graduates are eligible to write the National Council Licensure Examination (NCLEX).
-Upon successful completion of the NCLEX you apply for registration to the British Columbia College of Nursing Professionals (BCCNP) to practice as a registered nurse.
+Upon successful completion of the NCLEX you apply for registration to the BC College of Nurses and Midwives (BCCNM) to practice as a registered nurse.

 - Chemistry 11 with a 67% (or equivalent)

 - One additional Science 11 or Science 12 with a minimum 67% (or equivalent)

 - Letter of Introduction – (2 typed pages) brief personal history (including health care related experiences), reasons for choosing nursing, and positive attributes you bring to the program and nursing profession.